Everything you need to know about scuba diving in Lake Malawi

 Others say it’s more of a beauty contest.
 Among sand-dwelling cichlids of Lake Malawi, for instance, some females are drawn to the males that move sand with their mouths to build the biggest crater-like structures or mounds on the lakebed (I saw this while diving in Cape Maclear).
 Other females favor the males that perform the most elaborate figure-eight dances.

 Anyway, these incredibly colorful marvels of the underwater world are totally unique to Lake Malawi, brightening its crystal waters with their shiny existences.
-First reason to dive in Lake Malawi.
+The first reason to dive in Lake Malawi.

 The Malawi cichlids are also great subjects for those passionate with underwater photography, like our friend Kristofer Othzen who provided all the great diving pictures featured in this article.
 You can also admire a cichlid taking its babies in her mouth in his Instagram video down below.